mmcc007/todo/README.md

 To start a beta:

-Make sure you are in the dev directory in root of repo (and all files are committed and uploaded to remote)
+Make sure you are in the dev directory in root of repo (and all files are committed and uploaded to remote).
+Then enter:

     fastlane start_beta

-This will push the committed code in the local `dev` to the remote `dev`, increment the semver version number and generate a tag and trigger a build of the app for ios and android and release the beta to testers automatically on both stores.
+This will increment the semver version name, generate a git tag, and push the committed code in the local `dev` to the remote `dev`.
+This push will trigger the build server to build the app for ios and android and deploy each build to beta testers automatically on both stores.

-When ready to start a new beta simply re-issue the command.
+When ready to start a new beta simply merge the code for the next beta to the local `dev` and re-issue the command.

-Semver can be incremented using:
+The semver version name can be incremented using:

     fastlane start_beta patch (the default)
     fastlane start_beta minor